 Tens Only Version

-In this version, only one Poly Plug is needed per pair.
+In this version the game is combined with the activity Ten Friends and only one Poly Plug and a 'possy mat' are needed per pair.
 Children work together to collect ten red plugs on the 'possy mat'.
-As the game proceeds, the red plugs removed to make the 10 frame will be used to record tens on the 'possy mat'.
+As the game proceeds, the red plugs which were removed to make the 10 frame will be used to record tens on the 'possy mat'.

-The children begin by playing Ten Friends and when the frame is filled they place a red plug on the 'possy mat' to record it.
+The children begin by playing Ten Friends and each time the frame is filled in that game they place a red plug on the 'possy mat' to record it.
 They say to each other: We made ten.
 They can also keep a running record on the calculator using addition.

 Players swap roles and play Ten Friends again.
 This time when they transfer their red plug to the 'possy mat' they say to each other: We made ten more.
 Ten and ten make twenty, and touch the red plugs as they say it.
 So, after two frames, the children would see: